Gum Disease- Heart Disease and Stroke

 Gum Diseases – Pregnancy Complications

-Pregnant women with untreated gum disease are more likely to develop complications with their pregnancy such as premature births and low birth weight.
+A 2023 study showed that pregnant women with untreated gum disease are more likely to develop complications with their pregnancy such as premature births and low birth weight.
 Oftentimes the micro-organisms responsible for gum disease are circulating in the blood and cross into the unborn baby’s blood system as well.
 This means the baby is born with the bacteria responsible for gum disease.
 Babies born before full term have a higher incidence of brain injury, hearing, and eyesight problems.

 Don’t wait ’til it’s too late.
 Take control of your health.
 Contact us now for your appointment.